 The Kickstarter platform is the bread and butter of convenient fund-raising.
 You will be able to pitch your restaurant idea to millions of people, even if you choose to do so from the comfort of your living room.

 Although it started as a small website 10 years ago, Kickstarter has become the go-to place for all the creative people in need of cash to bring their ideas into reality.
-The Kickstarter community is global and there are well over 10 million of people standing by to invest their hard-earned cash in an idea they deem valuable.
+The Kickstarter community is global and there are well over 10 million people standing by to invest their hard-earned cash in an idea they deem valuable.

 Why is Kickstarter good for raising funds for your new restaurant?
 Because it gives you complete control over your project.
 You will be able to create your project page on the website and present your idea down to every little detail.
 You can include pictures, your business plan, and market research.
 Basically everything you need to back up your idea.